Our History

 Many of these children suffered extreme racial discriminations and abuse while growing up in Ireland and some had to leave the country.
 We also saw a growing immigrant community and mixed race relationships and marriages in Ireland.
 Many families in Ireland were concerned at the racism faced by their children in the 1980s.
 This was a time of many street demonstrations by the anti-Apartheid movement such as the famous Dunne's Stores strikes to ban the importation of South African fruit.

 As a reaction to these events and the realisation that we also had a race problem here at home we saw the first emergence of an anti-racism group called Harmony, set up in 1986.
 This included not only people of mixed backgrounds in institutions but also people and families in the general public.
-Jude Hughes ( Nigerian Irish ) was a co-founder of Harmony and continues the struggle through our organisation (AMRI) today.
+Jude Hughes ( Nigerian Irish ) was a co-founder of Harmony and continues the struggle through our organisation, the Association of Mixed Race Irish, based in the United Kingdom today, which is a Company limited by guarantee registered in England and Wales.
 See more about Harmony in the link below:

 Harmony campaigned to have race relations laws introduced in Ireland which were needed because of racial discrimination in the workplace, accommodation, education as well as general racism experienced in public.
 This resulted in a new Minister for equality being appointed which eventually lead to the introduction of some equality legislation, but not full race relations laws.